Summarize this article with:

 There are also similar articles discussing Bootstrap buttons, Bootstrap navbars, Bootstrap modals, and Bootstrap tables.

-And let’s not forget about articles on Bootstrap cards, Bootstrap testimonial sliders, Bootstrap progress bars, and Bootstrap toggle switches.
+And let’s not forget about articles on Bootstrap cards, contact us page templates, Bootstrap testimonial sliders, Bootstrap progress bars, and Bootstrap toggle switches.